JayNetor/TMQM/README.md

 ## What is The Tinny Message Queue Manager:

-The _Tinny Message Queue Manager_ (TMQM) allows programs, called the **Clients**, to ‘broadcast’ text message to other Clients on the network.
+The _Tinny Message Queue Manager_ (TMQM) allows programs, called the **Clients**, to 'broadcast' text message to other Clients on the network.
 This allows clients to share messages and data, across multiple computers, and multiple programming languages.

 This is done with very little overhead, and in a very simple way to implement.